 - Eye conditions, like progressive retinal atrophy

 One thing both breeds can struggle with is bloat, a sudden and life-threatening swelling of the abdomen.
 It’s important that you educate yourself on the signs and symptoms of bloat if you decide to welcome either of these breeds.

 Ultimately, picking either a German Shepherd or a Labrador Retriever means you are getting a loyal, loving companion who will be there for you through thick and thin.

 While there are many differences between the breeds, they are also surprisingly similar in ways.

 They both need proper training to reign in their strong instincts and lots of exercise to address their high energy.

 The German Shepherd is much more aloof and reserved but will prove to be a loyal companion to family.

 The Labrador Retriever, on the other hand, loves anyone and everyone.

-Regardless of whether you choose a German Shepherd vs Labrador Retriever, you’ll have a partner in crime who’ll also be happy to cuddle up after a long day of playing fetch and running free.
+Regardless of whether you choose a German Shepherd vs Labrador Retriever, you’ll have a partner who’ll also be happy to cuddle up after a long day of playing fetch and running free.